 Best time to visit Tateyama

 According to tiptoeingworld.com, the best time to visit Tateyama Town is during “Yuki-no-Otani,” when the snow walls are created.
 It is also the time when the Tateyama Kurobe Alpine Route opens.
-Usually, it is in Early spring, which is from mid-April to May.
-The Alpine Route closes again once winter came starting from mid-November.
+Usually, it is in Early spring, from mid-April to May.
+The Alpine Route closes again once winter comes starting from mid-November.

 In approximately three hours and fifty-two minutes, we can arrive in Magome from Tokyo.
 Magome was once known as a “post town,” essentially established to accommodate people traveling along major highways.
 The route that Magome served is called Nakasendo, a path connecting Kyoto and Tokyo.

 Magome is one of the remaining post towns along Nakasendo and is one the last of the 11 stations in the Kiso Valley.
 Here, we can get a scenic view of Mount Ena, a mountain that is 2190 meters in height.
 Today, Magome belongs to the Nakatsugawa district in Gifu Prefecture.

 Why visit Magome

 Magome feels like a throwback of the past when you look at it.
 The cobblestones, the houses, and the wooden watchtower – they look soo beautiful!
 Magome simply gives a nostalgic vibe that seems to satisfy wanderlust.

 Because of what it looks like, undeniably, Magome is a paradise for photographers.
 Photography enthusiasts probably would not be able to remove their fingers from the shutter.
 And if we are not a photographer, I’m sure we’ll flood our friends on social media with lots of photos and stories about this place.